Chalarangelo/30-seconds-of-code/content/snippets/js/s/index-for-of-loop.md

 ---
-title: "Tip: Get the index of an array item in a JavaScript for...of loop"
+title: Get the index of an array item in a JavaScript for...of loop
 shortTitle: Array index in for...of loops
 type: tip
 language: javascript